Academic Master

 (b) “be rich in detail”.

-Before anyone begins to outline their inquiries and process, they need to see what issue or need is to be tended to utilizing the data to be assembled by the interviews.
-This encourages the researcher to maintain clear spotlight on the purpose of each inquiry.
-The questions should be understandable by a layman and should not reflect interviewer’s academic language.
+Before anyone begins to outline their inquiries and process, they need to see what issue or need is to be addressed, utilizing the data to be assembled by the interviews.
+This encourages the researcher to maintain a light spotlight on the purpose of each inquiry.
+The questions should be understandable by a layman and should not reflect the interviewer’s academic language.
 The order and difficulty level of the questions should also be according to the needs of the research and relevant to the topic.
 Lastly, a pilot study can be conducted to make sense of the questions and be sure to include them in the interview.
-How a conversation should go and how to make sure it keeps going is the art of interview.
+How a conversation should go and how to make sure it keeps going is the art of an interview.
 Even the silence shared between the interviewer and interviewee should be productive and add to the fund of information that is already present.
-To make sure that the interviewee stays engaged, the researcher needs to employ the suitable techniques in such a way that the alliance is not ruptured.
+To make sure that the interviewee stays engaged, the researcher needs to employ suitable techniques in such a way that the alliance is not ruptured.
 There are a number of ways to analyze the interview data and then report the findings.

 SEARCH